singlecore06483/sc_framework/README.md

 UPDATES
 -

-new udates and features in sc_framework v0.5:
+new updates and features in sc_framework v0.5:

 - added 2 new exploit.
 - bugs and errors are fixed.